Dean Julius Isaacson Professor of Law

 Professor McFarlane has an A.B. from Harvard-Radcliffe and a J.D. from Stanford Law School where she was a member of the Stanford Law Review.
 She joined the University of Baltimore School of Law faculty after clerking for the Hon.
 A. Leon Higginbotham, Jr., Chief Judge of the United States Court of Appeals for the Third Circuit, and working as an associate at the Washington D.C. law firm of Wilmer Cutler and Pickering.
-At UB, she teaches courses in Property, Land Use, Local Government and Local Economic Development and is the former Associate Dean of Faculty Research & Development.”
+At UBalt, she teaches courses in Property, Land Use, Local Government and Local Economic Development and is the former Associate Dean of Faculty Research & Development.”

 Articles and Essays

 The Properties of Integration: Mixed Income Housing as Discrimination Management, 66 UCLA L. Rev. 1140 (2019)

 Cities, Inclusion and Exactions, 103 Iowa L. Rev. 102 (2017) (with Randall K. Johnson)

 The Properties of Instability: Markets, Predation, Racialized Geography and Property Law vol. 2011 Wisconsin L. Rev. p.
 855, 2011

 Operatively White?: Exploring the Significance of Race and Class through The Paradox of Black Middle-Classness, 72 L. & Contemp Prob.
 L. (DUKE) 163 (Fall 2009)